CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 ```
 ### 3.2 Task 1.b: Observing BGP UPDATE Messages

 The objective of this task is to understand the BGP UPDATE messages.
-Runtcpdumpon AS-150’s
+Run tcp dump on AS-150’s
 BGP router, use it to monitor the BGP traffic.
 This command will save the captured BGP packets into
 /tmp/bgp.pcap.

 # tcpdump -i any -w /tmp/bgp.pcap "tcp port 179"

 Your job is to do something on AS-155’s BGP router to trigger at least one BGP route withdrawal and
 one BGP route advertisement messages.
-These UPDATE messages should be captured by thetcpdump
+These UPDATE messages should be captured by the tcp dump
-command on AS-150 and stored insidebgp.pcap.
+command on AS-150 and stored inside bgp.pcap.
 Copy this file to the host computer using the"docker
 cp"command (from the host), and then load it into Wireshark.
 Pick a route advertisement message and a
 route withdraw message, provide explanation on these two messages.
 Screenshots should be provided in the
 lab report.